opencypher/cypherdb/src/content/docs/cypher/index.md

 WHERE p2.age > 18
 RETURN p2.name AS adult;
 ```
-When you copy-paste the above blocks into the Kuzu CLI and press Enter, it will execute each block
+When you copy-paste the above blocks into the CypherDB CLI and press Enter, it will execute each block
 sequentially, so you don't have to send individual queries one at a time.

 ---